 Step 5.
 Keep your Physical Therapist Assistant License Current

 Physical therapist assistant licenses in Hawaii expire on December 31 of even-numbered years.
-To maintain your license, you must understand and comply with the Hawaii laws and rules of physical therapist assistant practice as detailed in:
+To maintain your license, you must understand and comply with the Hawaii laws and rules of physical therapist assistant practice.

 Complete information on license renewal can be found under the “renewal” section on the Hawaii Department of Commerce and Consumer Affairs website.

 You will receive notification each year prior to the expiration of your current license, which will include detailed instructions on what steps to take to proceed with renewal.